colorvamp/carto.on/README.md

 - [ ] quadtree algorightm to optimize layer/cubes drawing
 - [ ] When modify sql or cartocss in a cartodb layer update ilayer
 - [x] When a layer is set to invisible, update layer list icons
+- [ ] Dijkstra + Contraction hierarchies to find best route in roads